dfelinto/blender-manual/modeling/surfaces.rst

 several attributes that separate them but the most important is that a NURBS curve has a single interpolation axis (U) and a NURBS surface has two interpolation axes (U and V).

 However, you can have "2D" surfaces made of curves (using the :doc:`extrusion tools <modeling/curves/editing/advanced>`, or, to a lesser extent, the filling of closed 2D curves.
-And you can have "1D" curves made of surfaces, like a NURBS surface with only one row (either in U or V direction) of control points produces only a curve…
+And you can have "1D" curves made of surfaces, like a NURBS surface with only one row (either in U or V direction) of control points produces only a curve...

 Visually you can tell which is which by entering :guilabel:`Edit` mode and looking at the 3D window's header: either the header shows "\ :guilabel:`Surface` " or "\ :guilabel:`Curve` " as one of the menu choices.
-Also, you can :doc:`extrude <modeling/curves/editing/advanced>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve (we talk here about the "standard" :guilabel:`Extrude` tool, the one activated with the :guilabel:`E` shortcut, not the quite-specific curve extrusion tools - yes, I know, it's not easy to follow…).
+Also, you can :doc:`extrude <modeling/curves/editing/advanced>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve (we talk here about the "standard" :guilabel:`Extrude` tool, the one activated with the :guilabel:`E` shortcut, not the quite-specific curve extrusion tools - yes, I know, it's not easy to follow...).

 Control Points, Rows and Grid